llm-bible/llm-bible.github.io/_publications/salkar2022self.markdown

 bibkey: salkar2022self
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2210.08145"}
-tags: ['Training Techniques', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Pretraining Methods']
 ---
 We provide a quantitative and qualitative analysis of self-repetition in the output of neural summarizers.
 We measure self-repetition as the number of